francelabs/datafari/README.txt

 --------------------------- DATAFARI V. 4.4-dev ------------------------

-NOTE: For the changes compared to DATAFARI V4.0.2, please check CHANGES.txt.
+NOTE: For the changes compared to the previous version of DATAFARI, please check CHANGES.txt.

-Datafari 4.1 is the perfect product for anyone who needs to search and analyze its corporate big data, based on the most advanced open source technologies.
+Datafari is the perfect product for anyone who needs to search and analyze its corporate big data, based on the most advanced open source technologies.
-Datafari 4.1 combines the Apache Solr, Cassandra, ManifoldCF products and ELK.
-It allows its users to search into file shares, cloud shares (dropbox, google drive), databases, but also emails and many more sources.
+Datafari combines the Apache Solr, Cassandra, ManifoldCF products and ELK.
+It allows its users to search into file shares, cloud shares (dropbox, google drive), databases, but also sharepoint, alfresco and many more sources.

 Available as community and enterprise edition, Datafari is different from the competition :
 - Its open source license is not aggressive, as it uses the Apache v2 license: you are free to do whatever you want with it, you just need to mention that you are using it.
-- It combines three renowned Apache projects, namely Cassandra, Solr and ManifoldCF, which gives Datafari a long term vision.
+- It combines renowned Apache projects, namely Cassandra, Solr and ManifoldCF, which gives Datafari a long term vision.
 - It leverages ELK the reference stack to analyze unstructured big data

 The complete documentation (for users, admins and developers) is available here : https://datafari.atlassian.net/wiki/display/DATAFARI/Datafari